dydxprotocol/v4-documentation/pages/validators/starting_the_network.md

 ***By using, recording, referencing, or downloading (i.e., any “action”) any information contained on this page or in any dYdX Trading Inc. ("dYdX") database, you hereby and thereby agree to the [v4 Terms of Use](https://dydx.exchange/v4-terms) and [Privacy Policy](https://dydx.exchange/privacy) governing such information, and you agree that such action establishes a binding agreement between you and dYdX.***

-## Timeline

-See `dydx-testnet-4` [Launch Schedule](https://v4-teacher.vercel.app/testnets/schedule).
-Please complete the following instructions by the scheduled time for `Network Launch`.

 ## Downloading `genesis.json`